core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 In order to support the message exchange for establishing a new OSCORE Security Context, this document extends the use of the OSCORE Option originally defined in {{RFC8613}} as follows.

 * This document defines the usage of the eight least significant bit, called "Extension-1 Flag", in the first byte of the OSCORE Option containing the OSCORE flag bits.
-This flag bit is specified in {{iana-cons-flag-bits}}.
+The registration of this flag bit in the "OSCORE Flag Bits" registry is specified in {{iana-cons-flag-bits}}.

    When the Extension-1 Flag is set to 1, the second byte of the OSCORE Option MUST include the OSCORE flag bits 8-15.